 Ask the Editor Series, Q5 Q: Do Editors Have Different Styles?
 A1: Contrary to popular belief, editors have an amazing sense of style!
 It’s not all pursed lips and cat-eye glasses, you know.
 A2: Ohhh, that.
 This is every bit as complicated as you’d think, but the answer is “sort-of-yes,” and here’s some reassurance for… Continue reading Do Editors Have Different Styles?

 Ask the Editor Series, Q4 Q: How do you know if you have a bad editor?
 A1: Their style guide is I’m OK – You’re OK.
 A2: This happens on occasion, but if you’re on top of things, it’s not as complicated as you’d think.
-Let’s face it, with the whole idea of internet… Continue reading How Do You Know If You Have a Bad Editor?
+Let’s face it, with the whole idea of internet personas,… Continue reading How Do You Know If You Have a Bad Editor?

 Ask the Editor Series, Q3 Q: What “mistakes” shouldn’t you let your editor fix?
 A1: You should never let your editor fix “mistakes” unless they’re removing “scare” quotes from where they don’t “belong.”
 A2: Genuine mistakes, on the other hand, are another story, and it’s only sort of complicated.
 But here’s why.
-Language is… Continue reading Should an Editor Fix Every Single Mistake?
+Language is a… Continue reading Should an Editor Fix Every Single Mistake?

 Ask the Editor Series, Q2 Q: If I have my own style guide, why do I still need an editor?
 A1: Because I need to pay my electric bill.
 Also, I need to feel special, and I can’t feel nearly as special if you know everything that I know.
 It’s science.
-A2: It’s complicated,… Continue reading I Have My Own Style Guide.
+A2: It’s complicated, and… Continue reading I Have My Own Style Guide.
 Do I Still Need An Editor?

 Ask the Editor Series, Q1 Q: Are editors really as mean as they look?
 A1: That’s ridiculous.
 Looks can be deceiving.
 We can be so much meaner.
 Just ask our children.
 A2: It’s complicated, and here’s why.
-Even the nicest editors don’t always look as friendly as they are, because . . . well,… Continue reading Are Editors Really as Mean as They Look?
+Even the nicest editors don’t always look as friendly as they are, because . . . well, we’re… Continue reading Are Editors Really as Mean as They Look?